rematch/rematch/plugins/select/README.md

 ### Combining selectors

-`@rematch/select` uses factory functions to allow each model to depend on other models' state.
+Selector factories also get passed the store's `select` object.
+During the initial `createStore`, all store models are visited before building their selectors.

-> It might be less redundant to give `select` the descriptive name `models` internally.
+> Inside `selectors`, it can be less redundant to use the descriptive name `models`.

 &nbsp;

-> If your factory is declared using `function`, you can use `this` as a shortcut to the current model's selectors.
+> If a factory is declared using `function`, `this` is bound to the current model's selectors.

 ```js
 poorSortByHot (models) {